Acidy-Cassidy/GE_flip/README.md

 ![image](https://user-images.githubusercontent.com/30472756/223224483-2102b307-375a-4162-9a80-f6827c43b4bb.png)
 (NOTE THIS WARNING IN RED IS NORMAL AND NON-CRITICAL) The program will then retrieve the latest data from the OSRS Grand Exchange API and filter it based on the specified criteria.
 The top 5 items to buy and their recommended sell prices will be displayed.
+(Price is in gold)

 ![image](https://user-images.githubusercontent.com/30472756/223224702-a48013e6-2a67-4405-9e74-7e1865bebaf8.png)